Just to let everyone know that the Osler Library rare books reading room will be closed today from 10:30-2:00 for a special event.

 The Osler Library recently acquired the work Iconographie photographique de la Salpêtrière.
 Service de M. Charcot.
 Published in Paris by Les Bureaux du progrès médical between 1876-1880, this three-volume book is by Desiré Magloire Bourneville (1840-1909) and Paul-Marie-Léon Regnard (1850-1927), students of the titular Monsieur Charcot, known as “the father of neurology” and whose work on hysteria, the “great neurosis,” fills these pages.

-Jean-Martin Charcot (1925-1893) worked and taught at the Salpêtrière Hospital in Paris, originally a saltpetre factory before it was set up as something of a dumping ground for prostitutes and the criminally insane in the 17th century.
-The 19th century brought humanitarian reforms in the treatment of mentally disabled criminals and La Salpêtrière was reconceived as a psychiatric hospital under Charcot’s stewardship.
+Jean-Martin Charcot (1925-1893) worked and taught at the Salpêtrière Hospital in Paris, originally a saltpetre factory before it was set up as a hospice in the 17th century to house and treat women with mental illness or epilepsy.
+The hospital also included a prison for women convicted for prostitution.
+The 19th century brought some humanitarian reforms in the treatment of mentally ill criminals and La Salpêtrière was reconceived as a psychiatric hospital under Charcot’s stewardship.
 His research there won him students and admirers from across Europe, including a young doctor named Sigmund Freud.

 Charcot became famous for his work in neuropathology through a series of lectures on hysteria, the first of which was given in June of 1870.
 His method attempted to correlate observable signs of hysteria in patients with lesions in the brains discovered through eventual autopsy.
 The Iconographie photographique emerged from these studies and was intended to provide an objective account of hysteria and epilepsy, believed to be a related nervous disease, through the still relatively new technology of photography.
 119 black and white images, mostly photolithographs, depict young female patients in various stages of hysterical “attacks.”
 These are accompanied by the case histories of patients, which include clinical findings such as rates of respiration and pulse, extremely precise physical descriptions such as measurements of head and limb circumference, and even transcripts of patients’ delirious ramblings.